caspercrause/TimeCamp-Tutorial/README.md

 >>> The duckdb destination used duckdb:/Users/caspercrause/Documents/Data-Engineering/test.duckdb location to store data
 >>> Load package 1708160969.5296462 is LOADED and contains no failed jobs
 ```
-Since I've called this particular pipeline `test` I can run the following to explore the data and allow a sneak peek and basic discovery you can take advantage of built-in integration with Strealmit:
+Since I've called this particular pipeline `timecamp` I can run the following to explore the data and allow a sneak peek and basic discovery you can take advantage of built-in integration with Strealmit:

 ```
-dlt pipeline test show
+dlt pipeline timecamp show
 ```
 That will open up an interactive window that looks like this: